What will Georgia's university scientists think of next?

 According to the U.S. Department of Agriculture, about 40 percent of fruits and veggies are thrown away because of spoilage or damage in transport — a tremendous waste of resources, from water and land to shipping costs and human power.

 So far, the discovery has yielded six patents for Georgia State and is capturing the attention of industry.
-Through their newly launched company, Aeglia Bioscience, Crow and Pierce are expanding field trials.
-Next, they'll seek regulatory approval so they can bring the product to market.
+Through their newly launched company, TerraCopia Group, the scientists are working to bring the product to market.

 Crow and Pierce believe their find will bring enormous cost savings to farmers and food distributors, huge benefits to the environment and cheaper, tastier nutrition for working families.